-- (a) Discuss the policy voidance decision taken by the insurer.
-(20) - (b) Discuss the policy exclusion in relation to the roadworthiness exclusion, should the policy voidance decision be unsuccessful.
+- (a) Discuss the likelihood that the policy voidance issued by DB plc will be maintained following further review.
+(20) - (b) Discuss the application of the policy exclusion in relation to the roadworthiness exclusion, in the event that the policy voidance is not maintained.
 (10)

-Answer to guestion 1 (Learning Outcome 1)
+Answer to question 1 (Learning Outcome 1)